PelicanPlatform/pelican/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Pelican Version:
-Pelican Service:
+Pelican Service: [Client/Plugin/Registry/Director/Origin/Cache/etc]

 **Describe the bug**
-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is._

 **To Reproduce**
-Steps to reproduce the behavior:
+_Steps to reproduce the behavior._
-1. Using the <client/plugin/registry/director/origin/cache/etc> from Pelican version '...'

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - Browser: [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Version: [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+_Add any other context about the problem here._